 We source as many used books as possible.
 We work with used book wholesalers in the US to provide many options, and we also buy back used books from the community.
-We buy books back for 50% of their current retail price and normally sell them at 75% of their current retail price.
+We buy books back for up to 50% of their current retail price and normally sell them at 75% of their current retail price.
 Each term we build a list of titles that are in demand - you can check if your books are being bought back here.

 Furthermore, as a service to our students, we also buy back used books on behalf of vendors.
 This buyback is ongoing throughout the year.